Canary Islands travel destination

 Frequently Asked Questions About Canary Islands

-Is it safe to travel to Canary Islands?
+Is it safe to travel to the Canary Islands?

-The Canary Islands are generally safe for tourists with low violent crime rates.
-Petty theft occurs in crowded areas like beaches and resorts; stay vigilant with belongings.
-Emergency services are reliable via 112.
+The Canary Islands are very safe for travelers, with low violent crime rates.
+Standard precautions against petty theft in crowded tourist areas like Playa de las Américas are recommended.

-Do I need a visa for Canary Islands?
+Do I need a visa for the Canary Islands?

-Can I drink the tap water in Canary Islands?
+Can I drink the tap water in the Canary Islands?

 Ready for Canary Islands?